-One of its most sought-after features is a chat widget that you can install on your website, app, and product.
-This way, your customers can reach out to you from wherever it’s convenient to them.
+One of its most sought-after features is a chat widget that you can install on your website, mobile app, and product.
+This way, your customers can reach out to you wherever it’s convenient.

 Features you’ll love:

-- It offers easy ticket management, multichannel support, response templates, automation, performance metrics, self-service portal, and much more
+- It offers easy ticket management, multichannel support, response templates, automation, performance metrics, a self-service portal, and more.

 Pricing: Intercom offers a free 14-day trial.
-Its Starter plan is priced from $67 per month for one seat, and an additional $19 for every additional seat.
+Its Starter plan is priced from $67 per month for one seat and an additional $19 for every extra seat.